yanisdjebra/PET_posterior_distribution/README.md

 If you already have real TACs, adapt `sample_sim_data.py` to point to your prior calculated from your ROI‑wise measurements.

+*Note: A few samples from the testing data are provided in `sim_data/**/*_test` with MCMC reference.
+Therefore, if training the network is not of interest, one could just load the weights of the model (in `results`) and use inference on the provided testing data samples, and compare with the MCMC estimated distribution provided.*

 ---

 ## Training